 It is possible that the oil cannot be completely cleaned out.
 In this case additional measures should be taken.
 For instance, if a connection is coated with flux then the residual oil will be removed when brazing thanks to the applied heat.

-If an active oil level control is to be used, eg, OM TraxOil from Alco Controls, please refer to the product documentation when brazing the connection adaptor.
+If an active oil level control is to be used, eg, Alco Controls OM TraxOil, please refer to the product documentation when brazing the connection adaptor.

 3.4 Pressure safety controls